Cold plunge · Buyer's guide

 Best cold plunges under $5,000 (2026)

-Cold plunges under $5,000 cover an enormous range — from $200 inflatables that live in a garage to chiller-equipped flagships that match what spa-grade equipment cost just three years ago.
+Cold plunges under $5,000 cover an enormous range — from $100 inflatable tubs that live in a garage to chiller-equipped turnkey tubs that needed spa-grade budgets just three years ago.
 The right pick depends less on raw price and more on how often you'll use it, where it'll live, and how much equipment you want to maintain.

-This guide breaks the sub-$5K market into four price tiers, recommends one category-defining pick at each tier, and is explicit about the trade-off you're making by choosing it.
-Pricing reflects the brand's listed street price at the time of writing — always confirm the current price on the merchant's site before purchase.
+This guide breaks the sub-$5,000 market into three price tiers, recommends one category-defining pick at each tier — plus one worth-the-stretch flagship above the line — and is explicit about the trade-off you're making by choosing it.
+Pricing reflects each brand's listed street price at the time of writing — always confirm the current price on the merchant's site before purchase, especially for the flagship tier where sales and generation-changes can swing the headline number by several thousand dollars.

 How we evaluated